 Seen Below: Books on the Occult line the bookshelves at most major book retailers.
 (I took these photos during a recent trip to the local bookstore)

-I am a Christian Minister who specializes in Biblical-centered Demonology and function primarily in a deliverance-type position as an exorcist for Southern Maryland, DC, and Central Virginia.
+I am a bi-vocational Christian Minister who specializes in Biblical-centered Demonology and function primarily in a deliverance-type position as an exorcist for Southern Maryland, DC, and Central Virginia.
 30+ years experience dealing with what is now called "the paranormal".
 I am married and have two amazing children.
-Retired Coast Guard member with maritime law enforcement experience, have education in Biblical Studies, hold an M.B.A. in Project Management from Norwich University, have diplomas in counseling and psychology, and was an EMT/Firefighter in the local communities where I was stationed.50 Articles
+Retired Coast Guard veteran with maritime law enforcement experience, I am a PhD candidate in Theology, hold an M.B.A. in Project Management from Norwich University, have diplomas in counseling and psychology, and was an EMT/Firefighter in the local communities where I was stationed.335 Articles